 Apart from training professionals, the three therapeutic areas in which I am working are:

-1. A family therapy setting, not an individual practice,
+1. A family therapy setting, not an individual practice.

 2. Small process groups consisting of 7 adult participants.

-3. Individual work co-led with another pre- and perinatal facilitator
+3. Individual work co-led with another pre- and perinatal facilitator.

 The reason why I personally focus on family, group settings and co-led sessions for this work is that the pre- and peri-natal period includes preverbal levels of development.
-Individual therapy, one therapist/one client, that focuses on preverbal time as does prenatal and birth resolution work, easily amplifies and complicates client transference, twin merging, trauma bonding, relationship formation, adverse communication styles, safety issues, and therapist’s counter transference issues.
+Individual therapy, one therapist/one client, that focuses on preverbal time as does prenatal and birth resolution work, easily amplifies and complicates client transference, twin merging, trauma bonding, relationship formation, adverse communication styles, safety issues, and therapist’s counter-transference issues.
 Along with my personal experience, I have watched a number of skilled therapists working in the pre- and peri- natal area become life threateningly ill or in two cases die, apparently prematurely.
 I have

 become convinced that the lack of boundaries, the loss of identity, and the merging that result from these adverse effects contributes to the inefficiency of individual therapy.
 So, for myself, and for trainees, I have worked to develop safe, effective, and efficient therapy models that I believe significantly reduce or alleviate these risks.
 I am convinced that, for most adults, the small group format is the most effective setting for prenatal and birth therapy.